elissasoroj/shadie/proposal.md

 }
 ```

-Beyond that, the program will largely generate its own data and output summary statistics that can be used to evaluate observed data.
+Beyond that, `shadie` will largely generate its own data and output summary statistics that can be used to evaluate observed data.
 The user will choose from a relatively simple set of options.

 ### Demonstration of user interaction